 - Bone pain.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.
+Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Upset stomach.

-- Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.
+- Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - Those who have feeding tubes may use this drug.
 Use as you have been told.
 Flush the feeding tube after this drug is given.

-- Have your child swallow whole.
-Do not let your child chew or crush.
+- Swallow whole.
+Do not chew or crush.

-- Place on your child’s tongue and let it melt.
+- Place on your tongue and let it dissolve.
 Water is not needed.
-Do not let your child swallow it whole.
-Do not let your child chew, break, or crush it.
+Do not swallow it whole.
+Do not chew, break, or crush it.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.